Tuesday, May 8, 2012

 The Grace of God Compells Me to Hang Out with People Unlike Myself

-The following quote is an analysis of Christian engagement with the world from Langdon Gilkey's memoir of his internment in the WWII Japanese-run camp, Shantung Compound, after which the book is titled.
+The following quote is an analysis of Christian engagement with the secular world from Langdon Gilkey's memoir of his internment in the WWII Japanese-run camp, Shantung Compound, after which the book is titled.
 It is a slap on the wrist to all Christians who have isolated themselves, behaviorally if not physically, from the secular community around them.
 Gilkey is describing the behavior of various religious groups within Shantung Compound during the two and a half years in which they were kept together in alarmingly close quarters.
 These comments do not come from someone who is making a passing judgement--Gilkey literally lived side-by-side with these people and had an honest, consistent picture of their behavior over the course of his internment.

 "The Catholic fathers possessed a religious and moral seriousness free of spiritual pride, the communicated to others not how holy they were but their inexhaustible acceptance and warmth toward the more worldly and wayward laymen.
 Nothing and no one seemed to offend them, or shock them; no person outraged their moral sense.
 A person could could on their accepting him, as he could count on their integrity -and such acceptance of others is sadly rare on the part of "moral " people... ...The fathers mixed amiably with anybody and everybody: with men accustomed to drinking, gambling, swearing, wenching, even taking dope, men replete with all the major and minor vices.
 Yet they remained unchanged in their own character by this intimate, personal contact with "the world."